IdanHenik/IdanHenik/README.md

 # Hey there !
 I'm Idan Henik - aka [iHenik][instagram] 👋

-## I'm 26 years old, live in israel and a junior DevOps Engineer.
+## I'm 26 years old, live in israel and a Cloud Consultant.

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m keep learning from day to day 🤣
-- 🥅 2022 Goals: investing myself in a DevOps position
 - ⚡ Hobbies: Workout,finance and research new technology
 - 🔭 for more information about me: [website]